bbatalo/rpg/README.md

 * Create a stronger enemy
 * Create a mega-creep enemy
 * Create a boss
-* Create a mage, with stats, abilities and talents
+* Create a mage, with stats
+* Create abilities for a mage
+* Create talents for a mage
-* Create a warrior, with stats, abilities and talents
+* Create a warrior, with stats (using concrete syntax)
+* Create abilities for a warrior (using concrete syntax)
+* Create talents for a warrior (using concrete syntax)

 Maintenance: